 PB: From a macro perspective, we see continued long-term demand for high quality rental housing across the US, and family preferences for newer houses in strong school districts.
 These have been our predominant areas of focus within the rental housing sector since we started investing – and we continue to see new opportunities for building and acquiring homes in these neighbourhoods across a range of metropolitan areas.
 More broadly, from an investment perspective, this is the largest real estate asset class in the world7 – and has become an established part of many institutional investors’ portfolios in recent years.
 Of course, investors must remember the distinction between multi-family and single-family rentals (‘SFR’), and we believe that the latter offers the best potential opportunities.
 Indeed, SFR is gaining traction as increasing numbers of investors enter the market on a buy-and-hold basis, seeking rental income and capital appreciation beyond what multi-family property currently provide, given the higher asset valuations in the multi-family sector.

-TM: In the context of the increasing investor appetite Petteri mentioned, I think a key potential growth area for our team is an extension of our build-to-rent strategy – where we develop-to-rent.
+RJ: In the context of the increasing investor appetite Petteri mentioned, I think a key potential growth area for our team is an extension of our build-to-rent strategy – where we develop-to-rent.
 Here, we finance projects from end to end – sourcing and buying land, and then developing it.
 In this type of strategy, there are multiple points where we can potentially add value along the chain, and these opportunities require a strong network of land owners, developers and builders (who are often independent from each other).

-KG: I agree with Travis that relationships are crucial in assessing potential opportunities in US real estate.
+KG: I agree with Rolf that relationships are crucial in assessing potential opportunities in US real estate.
 Specialist local knowledge is vital when it comes to expanding our acquisition base.
 We take a flexible approach to identifying potential opportunities and are guided by data – complementing the Portfolio Managers’ market analysis with my team’s strong relationships with builders and hands-on management.
 My past experience in the construction sector helps in this endeavor.

 What aspects of your job excite you at the moment?

-TM: For me, building relationships is the most exciting part of my job.
+RJ: For me, building relationships is the most exciting part of my job.
 This is certainly ‘a people business’, and the majority of our opportunities are driven by our network and contacts in particular areas.
 On top of this, I think we are entering an age where technology has the potential to make a powerful difference to the way we invest in real estate, and that’s exciting.
 Residential property investment has not traditionally been associated with innovation in technology – but our team’s capabilities in this area are one of the key ways we manage risk and opportunity.
 It’s great to be part of Man Group as technology and innovation play such a crucial role across so many areas of the firm.

 KG: Being ‘in the trenches’ and seeing homes first hand is exciting, and I enjoy the fact that there is always room for improvement and further optimization.
-I’m constantly thinking about the link between my on-the-ground property management (repairs, rental turnover, tenants) and the broader management of our portfolios by Travis and Petteri.
+I’m constantly thinking about the link between my on-the-ground property management (repairs, rental turnover, tenants) and the broader management of our portfolios by Rolf and Petteri.
 As we’ve said, our team leverages a wide range of data, and I love being part of a team which can consolidate so many inputs into a real and tangible investment strategy for clients.

 NS: I'm excited by the fact that my role in day-to-day property management can help make a material difference to the performance of our strategies.
-Every day we get to be hands-on and test new ways of trying to improve performance, and as Travis mentioned, advancements in technology are helping us shape our property management capabilities.
+Every day we get to be hands-on and test new ways of trying to improve performance, and as Rolf mentioned, advancements in technology are helping us shape our property management capabilities.

 PB: Perhaps the most exciting thing about investing in property is that these are real, physical assets where real families are living day-to- day.
 These are real asset portfolios and I believe that what we do makes a contribution to improving the lives of many US families by providing a high quality home which constitutes value for money.
 There is no doubt that the housing crisis ten years ago had a negative impact on many families, who are continuing to rent property as mortgage availability remains constrained.
 I think our rental strategies have a clear role to play in providing quality housing stock for them in this context.
 Of course, l'm also excited by our opportunity to bring these assets to a range of clients - US and non-US pension funds, insurance companies, sovereign wealth funds and more - providing a much-needed source of potential return and income in the context of today's challenging investment landscape.